zentuit/unity3d-profile/README.md

 ## Getting Started

-1. Go over the guidelines for downloading and importing the official Facebook SDK: https://developers.facebook.com/docs/unity/getting-started/canvas    - You don't need to initialize FB.
-SoomlaProfile will initialize it for you.

-    > **NOTE:** unity3d-profile currently supports FB Unity SDK v5.1.
-Make sure to use that one, support for v6.0 is in the works.

-2. Create an empty folder named `Facebook` under `Assets/Plugins`
-3. Move the folder `Scripts` from `Assets/Facebook` to `Assets/Plugins/Facebook`  -  SOOMLA works from the Plugins folder so it'll be available to UnityScript devs.
-So you'll have to move Facebook in there as well.

-    > When working under Unity version > 4.5.0 (targeting iOS) please follow these extra steps:

-    > 1. Edit the file `Assets/Facebook/Editor/iOS/fixup.projmods`

-    > 1. Under `headerpaths` change `Facebook/Scripts` to `Plugins/Facebook/Scripts`

-4. Download and import [soomla-unity3d-core.unitypackage](https://github.com/soomla/unity3d-profile/blob/master/soomla-unity3d-core.unitypackage) and [unity3d-profile.unitypackage](http://bit.ly/1sUDdG0).
+1. Download and import [soomla-unity3d-core.unitypackage](https://github.com/soomla/unity3d-profile/blob/master/soomla-unity3d-core.unitypackage) and [unity3d-profile.unitypackage](http://bit.ly/1sUDdG0).
 If you also want to use Store related rewards you'll need to go over the instructions of [unity3d-store](https://github.com/soomla/unity3d-store)
-5. Drag the `CoreEvents` and `ProfileEvents` Prefabs from `Assets/Soomla/Prefabs` into your scene.
+2. Drag the `CoreEvents` and `ProfileEvents` Prefabs from `Assets/Soomla/Prefabs` into your scene.
 You should see it listed in the "Hierarchy" panel.
 [This step MUST be done for unity3d-profile to work properly!]
-6. On the menu bar click "Window -> Soomla -> Edit Settings" and change the value for "Soomla Secret".
+3. On the menu bar click "Window -> Soomla -> Edit Settings" and change the value for "Soomla Secret".
     - _Soomla Secret_ - is an encryption secret you provide that will be used to secure your data.
 (If you used versions before v1.5.2 this secret MUST be the same as Custom Secret)
     **Choose the secret wisely.
 You can't change them after you launch your game!**
     - _Social Platforms_ - select the social platform which you want to integrate with
-7. Initialize `SoomlaProfile`:
+4. Initialize `SoomlaProfile`:

     ```cs
     SoomlaProfile.Initialize();